DavideBrex/SpikeFlow/README.md

     1. Create a new github repository using this workflow [as a template](https://help.github.com/en/articles/creating-a-repository-from-a-template).
     2. [Clone](https://help.github.com/en/articles/cloning-a-repository) the newly created repository to your local system, in the folder where you want to perform the data analysis.

-- Download the source code as zip file from this page (code button)
+- Download the source code as zip file from the latest [version](https://github.com/DavideBrex/SpikeFlow/releases).

 The usage of this workflow is also described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=DavideBrex%2FSpikeFlow).